 This solution proposal focuses on periodically collecting counters because:

-Counters are light weight from performance point of view.
+- Counters are light weight from performance point of view.

-Periodically collecting counters allows feeding structured data to any security monitoring and evaluation functionality.
+- Periodically collecting counters allows feeding structured data to any security monitoring and evaluation functionality.

-Patterns can be derived from collection of such counters to allow obtaining better classification between NF misbehaviours due to SW bugs and actual security concerns in the system.
+- Patterns can be derived from collection of such counters to allow obtaining better classification between NF misbehaviours due to SW bugs and actual security concerns in the system.

 This solution proposes collection of one or more of specific security counters to assess if any NF is compromised in the SBA layer.
 Dynamic policy enforcement can allow operators to perform such data collection from selected set of NFs depending on the indicators of any malicious activity or potentially compromised NFs.
 Operator can configure the relevant security policies which define the thresholds and other parameters which may be required for collecting counters relevant for monitoring and detecting malicious activity of other NFs.